CVasquezroque/LSP-Peru-Diccionary/docs/Backend_SignSearch.md

 # Backend Implementation

-For backend connections between the web application and Sign Search functionalities, a linkage between AWS Sagemaker and the website needs to be established.
-AWS Lambda plays a pivotal role in this process by invoking Sagemaker to send keypoints and subsequently receiving prediction results.
-This interaction is orchestrated to ensure seamless communication between the various services.
+To connect the web app with Sign Search on the back-end, we need to make a connection between AWS Sagemaker and the website.
+AWS Lambda helps with this by asking Sagemaker for predictions based on keypoints and getting the results back to the website.

 ## AWS Lambda Implementation

 Note: The following description covers two scenarios: one involving video transmission and another focusing on keypoints, as video transmission was previously employed.

-AWS Lambda Name: sagemaker-invoker
+#### AWS Lambda Name: sagemaker-invoker

 <p align="center">
   <img src="./assets/Lambda_sagemaker.jpg" alt="lambda folder" width="780">